Bloodgood vs Crimson Queen Japanese Maple

 Crimson Queen Japanese Maple and Bloodgood Japanese Maple

-The first thing that catches your eye when you look at both of these maples is the leaves.
-The foliage is completely different.
+The first thing that catches your eye when you look at these maples is the leaves.
+The foliage is entirely different.

 The Crimson Queen has very heavily split foliage.
-The leaf is divided into several lobes and the lobes are also split apart.
+The leaf is divided into several lobes, which are also split apart.
 You can even say that the leaf blade consists of veins and a narrow margin around them.
-That is, there is almost no leaf as such.

 From the leaf shape, one can conclude that Crimson Queen is a more refined variety for collectors or those who like compact and complex shapes.